 Real-life Scenarios Illustrating These Principles

 In 1992, George Soros famously “broke the Bank of England” by betting against the British Pound.
 After meticulously analyzing fundamental factors such as Britain’s position in the European Exchange Rate Mechanism and its economic indicators, Soros anticipated the pound’s devaluation.
-Combining this with astute risk management and position sizing, he netted a profit of $1 billion in a single day.
+Combining this with risk management and position sizing, he netted a profit of $1 billion in a single day.

 The Benefits of Applying Smart Money Concepts